gitcoinco/web/app/gitcoinbot/README.md

 ## Post Installation.

-Congrats on installing @gitcoinbot.
+Congratulations on installing @gitcoinbot.
 This bot facilitates gitcoin bounties via github commands.

 You can go ahead <a href="https://github.com/apps/gitcoinbot">here</a>.